-What happens after an arrest in San Diego, Orange County, and LA?
+What happens after an arrest in San Diego County?

 - The defendants are taken to the police station where they are booked.